Registered agent: Locating registered agents

 Information about persons or entities that are available to act as registered agents in a given state may be maintained by the state's Secretary of State office.
 Most states also offer free online database searches to identify a business entity's registered agent.

 Some state business entity laws name the Secretary of State's office or business entity filing office as the registered agent of last resort, in the event the named registered agent can't be found.
-By law, service may be made on the office if the entities registered agent can not be found.
+By law, service may be made on the office if the entity's registered agent can not be found.
 However, the plaintiff must demonstrate that it made a good faith effort to service the registered agent before it may serve the Secretary of State.
 The state laws vary in how to complete service on the Secretary of State and the amount of fees charged.
 Some of the states that may have this statutory provision are listed below.
 MoRAA eliminated this provision but some of the states that adopted MoRAA maintained this provision.